Rincon, Bonaire: History

 Rincon was established in 1527 by the Spanish and is the oldest settlement in the Dutch Caribbean.
 The location was chosen because it was surrounded by hills and out of sight from pirates.
 The availability of fresh water allowed for agriculture.
 As of 2017 it has a population of 1,875.
 The only other formally recognized town on Bonaire is Kralendijk.

 The St. Louis Bertrand Church is located in Rincon.

 On April 30, 1989, the flag of Rincon was adopted.
 Rincon is the oldest district of Bonaire, dating back to 1527 BC.

 The five white triangles symbolize the other districts.
 These are: Kralendijk, Tera Kòra, Nikiboko, Antriol, and Nort di Saliña.
 These were the districts at the time.
 The blue and white colors represent the sky and clouds above Rincon.
 The blue stripe symbolizes the sea and the mountains surrounding Rincon.
 The blue color of the stripe is the color of the blue sea surrounding Rincon.
 The white area with the red "R" represents the peace and tranquility that prevails on the island.
 "R" stands for Rincon.
 The horn with the "R" is the horn that was used in the past to reach those who might have become confused and lost their way home.
 The red color represents the blood that flows through the veins of the people.
-The green area symbolizes our forests around Rincon.
-Green is the color of the trees and the grass that grows on our land.
+The green area symbolizes the forests around Rincon.
+Green is the color of the trees and the grass that grows on the land.